Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Constructions of boundary conditions, independence of choices

 The first case is when $\Aut(\CB C)$ preserves $C^\Xi,$ which happens, in particular, if $\Xi$ has internal tails.
 In this case, all elements of $\Aut(C^\Xi)$ are induced by permuting the boundary markings\footnote{Such permutations induce automorphisms of $C^\Xi$ only when the open vertex $\Xi^o$ of $\detach(\Xi)$ has exactly one internal half edge, and for very specific configurations of markings.}, though there are additional automorphisms of the bundle if $C^\Xi$ has internal nodes.
-Let $w\in\cW_{C^\Xi}$ be an arbitrary vector, and let $G(w)=\{w_1=w,\ldots, w_a\}$ be its orbit under the action of $\Aut(C^\Xi)$, lifted to the Witten bundle.
-We shall show, in this case, that one can construct a multisection as in the statement of item \eqref{it:single_Witten-span} whose branches at $C$ are $w_1,\ldots, w_a$ when projected to the $\Xi$ component, and are zero when projected to other components.
+For an arbitrary $w\in\cW_{C^\Xi},$ let $G(w)=\{w_1=w,\ldots, w_a\}$ be its orbit under the action of $\Aut(C^\Xi)$, lifted to Witten's bundle.
+We will show that one can construct a multisection as in the statement of item \eqref{it:single_Witten-span} whose branches at $C$ are $w_1,\ldots, w_a$ when projected to the $\Xi$ component, and are zero when projected to other components.